getredash/website/src/pages/kb/open-source/admin-guide/secrets.md

 Assuming you have already explicitly set `REDASH_SECRET_KEY`, you can safely change `REDASH_COOKIE_SECRET` at any time.
 This will immediately reset all active user sessions, but is otherwise free of side-effects.

 If you did not already explicitly set `REDASH_SECRET_KEY`, then you should use the instructions in the next section to reencrypt your data source fields before modifying `REDASH_COOKIE_SECRET`.
-Otherwise your existing data sources will become inaccessible.
+Otherwise your existing data sources will be inaccessible to Redash.

 ### Changing the Data Source Secret

-Because Redash encrypts secret fields at rest in its internal database, if you change the `REDASH_SECRET_KEY` you must also reencrypt these fields.
+Because Redash encrypts secret fields at rest in its internal database, if you change `REDASH_SECRET_KEY` you must also reencrypt these fields.
 Otherwise you will not be able to execute queries, modify your data sources, or even access the data source settings screen.

 #### Re-encrypting Data Source Definitions
-The Redash CLI includes a command to reencrypt field by providing the old secret that was used to encrypt the data, and the new secret to be used.
+The Redash CLI includes the `database reencrypt` command to conveniently re-encrypt your data source definitions.
+It accepts two positional arguments: the old secret and the new secret.
+When you run the command, the data source secret fields in Redash's internal database are decrypted using the old secret and encrypted again with the new secret.

-If you deployed Redash using docker-compose (from one of our cloud images, for instance) you can reencrypt the secret fields by running the following command on your docker host.
+If you deployed Redash using docker-compose (from one of our cloud images, for instance) you can invoke this CLI on your docker host with this command:

 ```bash
 $ docker-compose run --rm server manage database reencrypt ${old_secret} ${new_secret}